Eccentric Irish Wedding Traditions and wonderful wedding blessings

 a sixpence in your shoe

-The sixpence refers to money used in the UK and Ireland at the time.
-Usually the father of the bride put a coin in the brides shoe or the groom would use a coin as part of his cufflinks for good luck.
+The sixpence refers to money used in the UK and Ireland.
+Usually, the bride’s father puts a coin in the bride’s shoe, or the groom uses a coin as part of his cufflinks for good luck.

-• Did you know?
+Did you know?
 The traditional colour of an Irish wedding dress was blue.
-Blue was a symbol of purity and was believed to vend off vengeful spirits.
+Blue symbolised purity and was believed to vend off vengeful spirits.
 The trend of white wedding dresses is believed to have begun with Queen Victoria in 1840.
 Before this, white was a colour worn during mourning!

 A traditional Irish wedding dress was blue